Best AI Robo-Advisor Alternatives in 2026

 A conversational AI investing assistant built for markets.
 You ask plain-English questions about funds, ETFs, and stocks, and it helps screen and discover securities, with some account-connection features for context.

-This is the right type when your question is “which fund fits this exposure” and you are happy to act on the answer yourself.
-It is the wrong type when you want a tool that holds your money and rebalances it (a robo-advisor) or one grounded in the full detail of your real positions (a connected assistant).
+Magnifi is the right type when your question is “which fund fits this exposure” and you are happy to act on the answer yourself.
+It is the wrong type when you want a tool that holds your money and rebalances it (a robo-advisor like Wealthfront or Betterment) or one grounded in the full detail of your real positions (a connected assistant like Walnut, which reads your holdings and frames each against the S&P 500).
 For the wider research field, see the best AI investing apps roundup.

 Connected AI assistants: PortfolioPilot, Origin, and Walnut